Causal Feature Selection via Orthogonal Search: Discussion

 \section{Discussion}

-A recent empirical evaluation of different causal discovery methods highlighted the desirability of more efficient algorithms \citep{heinze2018causal}.
-In the present work, we provide identifiability results for the set of direct causal parents including the case of partially nonlinear models, as well as a highly efficient algorithm that scales linearly in the number of {variables} and exhibits state-of-the-art performance across extensive experiments.
-Our approach builds on the Double ML method of \cite{doubleml2016}, however, we stress that it goes beyond this since the distinction between policy variables and confounding variables is not always known in advance.
-Whilst not amounting to full causal graph discovery, identification of causal parents is of major interest in real-world applications, e.g., when assaying the causal influence of genes on the phenotype.
-A natural direction worth exploring is to extend this approach for discovering direct causal parents in the case when non-linear relation exists between output variable and its direct causal parents.
+A recent empirical evaluation of different causal discovery methods highlighted the desirability of more efficient search algorithms \citep{heinze2018causal}.
+In the present work, we provide identifiability results for the set of direct causal parents, including the case of partially nonlinear cyclic models, as well as a highly efficient algorithm that scales well w.r.t. the number of {variables} and exhibits state-of-the-art performance across extensive experiments.
+Our approach builds on the Double ML method \cite{doubleml2016} \correctedbis{and properties of conditional covariance estimands, which can leverage Lasso predictors to obtain consistent estimators in high dimensional settings \cite{smucler2019unifyin}.
+Theoretical properties of such approaches \cite[Section 2]{smucler2019unifyin}, such as \textit{rate double robustness}, which accommodates non-strict (approximate) sparsity assumptions, as well as model double robustness, which allows some degree of model misspecification, may explain the empirically observed performance of our approach.} Whilst not amounting to full causal graph discovery, identification of causal parents is of major interest in real-world applications, e.g., when assaying the causal influence of genes on the phenotype.
+A natural direction worth exploring is to extend this approach for discovering direct causal parents in the case when nonlinear relationships exist between the output variable and its direct causal parents.